 Verify baseline parameters: wal_level must be logical, and max_replication_slots should exceed the total number of active CDC consumers plus a 20% buffer for rolling deployments and failover rotation.

 The pg_hba.conf parser evaluates entries top-to-bottom, terminating at the first match.
 A misplaced or overly permissive rule will either block the replication connection or violate least-privilege mandates.
-For logical replication consumers, the database column must explicitly reference replication or the specific target database, depending on the connection string used by the CDC agent.
+For logical replication consumers, the database column must explicitly reference replication for the WAL streaming phase, or the specific target database for subscription initialization.

 Precise parameter tuning requires strict adherence to the following operational constraints:

-• Connection Type: Use hostssl exclusively.
-Logical replication streams sensitive transactional metadata, DDL statements, and raw WAL segments; unencrypted transmission violates compliance baselines and exposes payload data to network sniffing.
+Connection Type: Use hostssl exclusively.
+Logical replication streams sensitive transactional metadata and raw WAL segments; unencrypted transmission violates compliance baselines and exposes payload data to network sniffing.

 Logical replication consumers establish two distinct connection phases.
 The first phase authenticates against the target database to initialize the subscription, validate table mappings, and register a logical replication slot.
 The second phase connects to the replication virtual database to begin streaming WAL changes via START_REPLICATION.